Open-MSS/Open-MSS.github.io/docs/04_gsoc.md

 ---

+:warning: **For the 2026 GSoC cycle, we've decided to take a break.** [See our recent blog post!](https://open-mss.github.io/gsoc/stepping/back/for/now/2025/11/26/gsoc-stepping-back-for-now.html)

 # Contacting the MSS team
 If you want to contribute to Mission Support System, You can talk to us on channel #mss by the [libera chat](https://web.libera.chat/?nick=Guest&#mss)